turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/flow_control.markdown

 ### 7. Rando-Guesser

-Write two implementations, one with `while` and one with `loop` that output the following:
+Write two implementations, one with `while` and one with `until` that output the following:

 ```
 (The secret number is 8)